-Urbanization, suburbanization, and gentrification all represent broad trends that essentially reorganize spatial hierarchies - and all represent misspecifications that would invalidate the use of location fixed effects.
+Urbanization, suburbanization, and gentrification all represent broad trends that essentially reorganize spatial housing submarket hierarchies - and all represent realizations that would invalidate the use of location fixed effects.
 Beyond these large secular trends, cities and neighborhoods evolve as local fundamentals evolve within them: better schools, reductions in crime, and shifting retail opportunities should all be capitalized into location premia.
 And where these changes in location premia are omitted, the fact that the distribution of physical housing characteristics varies systematically across a city suggests that the impacts that should be reflected in location premia may instead end up in the estimated shadow prices of the physical housing characteristics.
 Worse yet, these temporal changes in the value of location may complicate the interpretation of difference-in-difference approaches or repeat-sales indexes, which typically require that local fixed effects are actually fixed over time.
 Where they are not fixed, the identification of the impact of, say, a spatial policy change, may in fact result from spurious changes in the value of location.
-While is it common to impose time-invariant locational fixed effects, this assumption is seldom tested.
+While it is common to impose time-invariant locational fixed effects, this assumption is seldom tested.
 Instead, the substantial dynamism that occurs within metropolitan areas is implicitly ignored in using these location fixed effects.
-The question we ask in this paper is how "fixed" are these fixed effects?

 In this paper, we develop a novel methodology for disentangling the location premia from the many other sources of heterogeneity embedded in a house price: hex-based "semi-local" regressions (SLR).
 This methodology provides the geographic flexibility offered by more complex tools such as locally weighted regressions, while maintaining the simplicity and computational speed afforded by traditional cross-sectional hedonic techniques.
 Using this SLR methodology, we undertake a formal analysis of how the distribution of location premia changes over time.
 We find that the spatial and temporal variation of location premia is neither monocentric nor stable over time.
-Because these findings pose challenges for many of the empirical approaches that use house price data as part of urban research, we introduce a possible way forward that embraces local dynamism rather than imposes its absence.
+Because these findings pose challenges for many of the empirical approaches that use house price data as part of urban research, we introduce a possible way forward that embraces local dynamism rather than imposing its absence.

 To implement our SLR methodology, we first partition the single-family residential Maricopa County, Arizona into a grid of hexes.
 We then run standard log-linear hedonic regressions on overlapping subsamples of the data.
 The choice of hexes to select subsamples is driven by their symmetry.
 The hex structure allows us to construct subsamples of sales which are drawn from a center hex and up to six adjacent hexes.
 Using data from each seven-hex subsample, we run a standard hedonic regression, controlling for property characteristics, time, and the location fixed effect associated with the relative premia of adjacent hexes.
 We construct a similar subsample in and around each hex, obtaining a set of local implicit prices and location premia.
-Finally, we exploit the symmetry among hexes to estimate a relative location premia surface for the entire metropolitan area.
+We exploit the symmetry among hexes to estimate a relative location premia surface for the entire metropolitan area.
+Note that while the perfect symmetry of the hex is compelling, the same framework of adjacencies can be used when local geographies are not symmetric.
+We demonstrate this by generalizing our SLR approach to Census Tract data.

 Our SLR technique provides a nice balance between the flexibility of locally weighted regression (LWR) models with the simplicity of a traditional hedonic specification.
-Recent research has demonstrated how LWR models can be used to more-accurately estimate the shadow prices of property characteristics over space, and thereby better estimate the location values of different areas in a city.1 Such models are complex and computationally intensive, however, and this complexity can obscure the central urban economic questions they are intended to illuminate.
+Recent research has demonstrated how LWR models can be used to more-accurately estimate the shadow prices of property characteristics over space, and thereby better estimate the location values of different areas in a city.
+Such models are complex and computationally intensive, however, and this complexity can obscure the central urban economic questions they are intended to illuminate.